staxrip/staxrip/md/test-build.md

 - added possibility to add hardcoded subtitles using VapourSynth
 - added option to extract timecodes file from MKV (Options > Misc, disabled by default)
 - added timecodes file option to muxer dialog, can be TXT or MKV
+- added SUP/PGS support using hardcoded subtiltles and VapourSynth

 #### Fixed Bugs